whitschroder/symposium/_sources/potree.md

 add the following:

 ```
-document.title = "Your Title Here"
+document.title = "Your Title Here";
 ```

 Under